-In early 2020, Komet launched its very own Academy: a series of product-independent seminars, designed to explain key irrigation topics in a detailed yet straightforward manner.
+In early 2020, Komet launched its very own Academy: a series of product-independent irrigation training seminars, designed to explain key irrigation topics in a detailed yet straightforward manner.
 Held both online and at different locations worldwide, the Komet Academy sessions are open to anyone wishing to learn more about mechanized irrigation.
 Josh Mosier, Technical Sales Director of Komet Irrigation Corp.
-(USA and Canada), talks about what inspired this innovative idea, which topics are most popular, and why the company decided to share its expertise in an entirely product-independent way.
+(USA and Canada), talks about what inspired this innovative idea, which irrigation courses are most popular, and why the company decided to share its expertise in an entirely product-independent way.

 How did the Komet Academy first come about, and what was the motivation behind it?

 Josh Mosier: Early in my time with Komet, CSO Hugo Drechsel and I were talking about how to make an impact in an industry that was very product-based with very little knowledge of how to apply the products effectively in the field.
 There was a knowledge gap between the small number of design experts, and the customers selling and using the products.
 Our goal was to educate people in a way that helped them understand the field environment and how the applied irrigation water interacted with it – so that they could make an informed decision.

 Who is the Komet Academy irrigation training mostly aimed at?

 J.M.: The main target group is anyone in the industry that regularly works with mechanized irrigation systems in the world of agriculture – mainly dealers, irrigation technicians and growers, though we also work with educational institutions and government agencies.

 Where did the first Academy take place, and what were the reactions?